 Colorado Coalition For The Homeless Broadway Building is an addiction treatment center located at 2100 Broadway in the 80205 zip code in Denver, CO.

 It is operated by a private non-profit organization.
-Colorado Coalition For The Homeless Broadway Building provides relapse prevention from naltrexone, buprenorphine for pain management and buprenorphine maintenance.
-Some of the treatment approaches used by Colorado Coalition For The Homeless Broadway Building include brief intervention services, substance use counseling approach and 12-step rehab.
-Colorado Coalition For The Homeless Broadway Building provides outpatient heroin services, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
-It also provides residential heroin abuse treatment and inpatient treatment for co-occurring mental health and heroin use.
+Colorado Coalition For The Homeless Broadway Building provides methadone for pain management, administers naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Colorado Coalition For The Homeless Broadway Building include brief intervention, counseling for substance abuse and DBT.
+Colorado Coalition For The Homeless Broadway Building provides outpatient heroin rehab, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
+It also provides inpatient dual diagnosis treatment and residential treatment for heroin abuse.

 Call (855) 489-3619 for 24/7 with treatment.